reachlightspeed/lightspeed-site/src/site/blog/using-avif-images-today.md

 [Squoosh](https://squoosh.app/) is an image compression web app that allows you to dive into the advanced options provided by various image compressors.

 While Google Chrome Labs plans to add AVIF to the amazing Squoosh web app, [here is an early build with AVIF support](https://squoosh-avif.netlify.app/) that is built from a more recent [Pull Request](https://github.com/GoogleChromeLabs/squoosh/pull/722).
-It's still a little buggy as expected, but definitely usable with limited configuration.
+It might be a little buggy as expected, but definitely functions well.
+In my opinion, this is the the best option right now for converting/creating .avif files.

 <p><a href="https://squoosh-avif.netlify.app/"><picture>
 	<source srcset="/img/blog/post-using-avif-images-today-squoosh-avif.avif" type="image/avif">